YujiSODE/List_AcademicActivities/README.md

 >Copyright (c) 2024 Yuji SODE \<yuji.sode@gmail.com\>
 ______
 ## List
-### September, 2015: Joined Field Study with Institute of Earth Sciences, University of Lausanne in Sicily (Italy).

 ### Sode, Y. and Okamoto, T., 2014: Compositional Analysis of "_Baculites_ facies" and its Biological Significance.
 14_th_ _Meeting_, _Geological_ _Society_ _of_ _Japan_, _Shikoku_ _Branch_, _Abstract_, P-1, p.
 9.
 - Link:
 - Download from the archive: